rjp/thirdspace/docs/spec.md

           ...
         ]

-Count is all the messages in a folder.
-If not present count and unread can be assumed to be zero *(always include it? - techno)*.
+Count is all the non-expired messages in a folder.
+Count and Unread will always be present, even if 0.

 ## GET /folders/subscribed

-Subscribed folders (both read and unread).

-You receive a list:

-        [
-          { "folder":"General", "unread":1, "count":6 },
-          { "folder":"UA", "count":5 },
-          ...
-        ]
+Identical to /folders but restricted to subscribed folders.

 ## GET /folders/unread

-Subscribed folders with unread messages.
+Identical to /folders but restricted to subscribed folders with unread messages.

-You receive a list:

-        [
-          { "folder":"General", "unread":1, "count":6 },
-          ...
-        ]

 You can remove the implied filter by using GET folders/all/unread.